copdips/copdips.github.io/docs/posts/2025/2025-08-26-python-uv-cheat-sheet.md

 ### Build isolation

 uv build isolation is by default, but some packages need to [build against the same version of some packages installed in the project environment](https://docs.astral.sh/uv/concepts/projects/config/#build-isolation).
 For example, [flask-attn](https://pypi.org/project/flash-attn/), [deepspeed](https://pypi.org/project/deepspeed/), [cchardet](https://pypi.org/project/cchardet/), etc.

+For a list of packages that are known to fail under PEP 517 build isolation, see [#2252](hhttps://github.com/astral-sh/uv/issues/2252).

+## Caching

+- `uv cache dir`: show the cache directory.
+- `uv cache clean`: clear the cache entirely.
+- `uv cache clean ruff`: clear only the ruff package cache.
+- `uv cache prune`: safely removes all unused cache entries.
+- `uv sync --refresh` or `uv pip install --refresh`: force revalidate cached data for all dependencies, use `--refresh-package ruff` to revalidate only `ruff`.

+### Caching in CI

+As per [uv's documentation on Caching in continuous integration](https://docs.astral.sh/uv/concepts/cache/#caching-in-continuous-integration), it's recommended to use `uv cache prune --ci` at the end of the CI, to remove all pre-built wheels and unzipped source distributions from the cache, but retain any wheels that were built from source.

+There's [an example of using this in Github Actions](https://docs.astral.sh/uv/guides/integration/github/#caching).
+It also provides `enable-cache: true` to achieve the same effect.

+!!! note
+    If using `uv pip`, use `requirements.txt` along with the OS and the Python version instead of `uv.lock` in the cache key.
+And you may need to set the env var `UV_SYSTEM_PYTHON=1` or add the command line flag `--system` to use the system Python in CI.

 ## Run